jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch3.md

 </div>

 > I think Zeon's little head-wings are great.
-For one thing, it's part of a rare but notable kind of diversity within the different races (similarly, we sometimes see different ear types among Gormottis).
+For one thing, it's part of a rare but notable kind of diversity within the different races (like varying wing colours among High Entia, and different ear types among Gormottis).

 > But secondly, it calls back to __XC1__ in which Melia was the one with unusually small wings (owing to her part-Homs lineage), for which she received some amount of ridicule and disrespect.
 Zeon stands in stark contrast to that, being a respected leader, which reinforces how Aionians pay no heed to these biological differences.